Conte encouraged by Musonda and Kenedy progress

 Chelsea manager Antonio Conte has hailed the recent contributions of Charly Musonda and Kenedy, insisting the young pair will be given further opportunities to shine this season.

-Both players scored in their first appearances of 2017-18 as the Blues cruised past Nottingham Forest 5-1 in the Carabao Cup on Wednesday.
+Both players scored in their first appearances of 2017-18 as the Blues cruised past Nottingham Forest 5-1 in the EFL Cup on Wednesday.

 Conte is remaining tight-lipped about whether either will make the squad for Saturday's trip to Stoke City in the Premier League, but is adamant that both will feature as the campaign progresses.